Early Diagnosis and Treatment

 To access the Second International Consensus Guidelines for Advanced Breast Cancer (ABC2) click here.

-Advanced Breast Cancer Third International Consensus Conference (ABC3) will take place in Lisbon, Portugal, on 5-7 November 2015.
-Europa Donna will serve on the Advocacy Committee of this conference organised by ESO.
+Advanced Breast Cancer Third International Consensus Conference (ABC3) took place in Lisbon, Portugal, on 5-7 November 2015.
+Europa Donna served on the Advocacy Committee of this conference organised by ESO.
 Click here to see the programme.